nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can delete `one` assignment at a time.
 Here is an example with steps to follow:

-1) If you have accidentally marked the assignment with the name " " as done even though you have not completed it, you can simply enter `undone X` into the command line based on the index circled in the figure.
+1) If you have accidentally marked the assignment with the name " " as done, you can simply enter `undone X` into the command line based on the index circled in the figure.

 DIAGRAM

-2) The green tick associated to the assignment is no longer displayed, signifying that the assignment is not done.
+2) The green tick associated to the assignment is no longer displayed.

 DIAGRAM